avinash-mall/graph-rag/README.md

 When explainability is enabled (`EXPLAIN_ENABLED=true`), Cypher query responses include a detailed explainability block showing:

 - **Extracted Terms**: Key terms identified from the question
-- **Fuzzy Matches**: How search terms were matched to entities (e.g., "AI" → "Artificial Intelligence")
+- **Vector Matches**: How search terms were matched to entities using embedding-based vector search with similarity scores (e.g., "AI" → "Artificial Intelligence" with similarity 0.85)
+- **Fallback Matches**: If vector search was unavailable, shows text-based fuzzy matches
 - **Query Strategies**: All 5 strategies attempted with success/failure status (✓/✗) and result counts
 - **Best Query**: The most successful Cypher query used (formatted in code block)
 - **Sample Results**: First 5 results from the queries (truncated to snippet length)